nrwl/nx/docs/shared/react-tutorial/4-workspace-optimization.md

 This is because your `store` project depends on your `products` project, which also has a `build` target.
 By default Nx is configured to run the `build` target for any dependencies that have a `build` target, before running the `build` on the original project.

-This feature allow the Nx graph to dynamically maintain task dependencies, rather than having to manually maintain those task dependencies as your workspace continues to grow.
+This feature allows the Nx graph to dynamically maintain task dependencies, rather than having to manually maintain those task dependencies as your workspace continues to grow.

 {% card title="More On The Task Pipeline Configuration" description="The the Task Pipeline Configuration guids for more details on how to configure your Task Graph." url="/concepts/task-pipeline-configuration" /%}